 Upgrading your HVAC system is the perfect opportunity to install a new thermostat.
 While a basic model is affordable, you might want to invest in a smart or programmable thermostat for better energy management and convenience.
 You could also consider more advanced upgrades like zoning systems, which allow you to control the temperature in different areas of your home independently.
 These additional features will add to the upfront cost but can lead to significant energy savings and personalized comfort down the road.

-Insulation and Air Quality Add-Ons
+Considering Insulation and Air Quality Upgrades

 The performance of your new HVAC system is directly tied to your home’s overall condition.
 If your attic has poor insulation or your existing ducts are leaky, your new system will have to work much harder to heat and cool your space.
 Replacing old or damaged ductwork can improve efficiency and lower your energy bills.
 You might also want to incorporate advanced indoor air quality solutions, such as whole-home air purifiers or humidifiers, to create a healthier living environment for your family.